davidlares/subprocess-ping-scan/README.md

 ## WorkFlow

-Basically, the subprocess module sets up like an interface (`Popen class`) to the terminal, this does the `ping` command and waits for the response.
+Basically, the subprocess module sets up like an interface (`Popen class`) to the terminal, which does the `ping` command and waits for the response.
 Any program product is handled by `pipes` for errors, input, and output.

 ## Usage